rvion/CushyStudio/README.md

 - **CushyStudio** uses a powerful **dock** system to organize your workspace.
 - Every panel can be moved around, and even detached from the main window.
+- Use ctrl+w or cmd+w to close the current tab

 ### 2.3.1.
 The top bar